-Rouhani: Iran-made rockets to carry satellites into orbit
+Iran says it will send 2 satellites to orbit amid US concern

 - Republicans stand behind Trump on wall; a few cracks emerge

+Previously, Iran has sent several short-lived satellites into orbit over the past decade, and in 2013 launched a monkey into space.
+The U.S. and its allies worry the same satellite-launching technology could be used to develop long-range missiles.

+Last week Iran said country’s three new satellites have successfully passed pre-launch tests.

-The U.S. has said Iran’s plans for sending satellites into orbit demonstrate its defiance of a U.N.
-Security Council resolution calling on Iran to undertake no activity related to ballistic missiles capable of delivering nuclear weapons.
+Earlier in January, U.S. Secretary of State Mike Pompeo said Iran’s plans for sending satellites into orbit demonstrate the country’s defiance of a U.N.
+Security Council resolution that calls on Iran to undertake no activity related to ballistic missiles capable of delivering nuclear weapons.

 Iran insists the launches do not violate the resolution.